Rose Ann Vuich

 Rose Ann Vuich (January 27, 1927 – August 30, 2001) was a second generation Serbian-American woman who served as a member of the California State Senate from 1976 until 1992.
 At age 50, she became the first female member of the California State Senate.
+She was a Democrat.

 Early life

 Vuich was born in Cutler, California, on January 27, 1927.
-Originally from Serbia, Vuich's parents settled in Cutler to farm citrus, olive and fruit trees.
+Originally from Herzegovina, Vuich's parents settled in Cutler to farm citrus, olive and fruit trees.
 A type of white peach they grew was later named the "Rose Ann" in her honor.

 After graduating from Orosi Union High School, now Orosi High School, Vuich moved to the nearby farm town of Dinuba, California and became a tax accountant.
 She later became a member of the Alta District Hospital Board and President of the Dinuba Chamber of Commerce.

 Political career

 1976 State Senate Election

 Not many initially took notice when she was chosen to replace the presumed Democratic candidate for a vacant state Senate seat in 1976, as the area voted Republican in most elections.
 However, she scored one of the biggest upsets in the state that year when she narrowly defeated Ernest Mobley, a 10 year Republican Assemblyman, in the general election.

 With very little money and no support from the Democratic Caucus, who viewed Vuich as "sincere, but naïve," Vuich scraped enough together for a thirty-second attack ad against her opponent for voting to fund new highways while failing to appropriate the funds needed for a highway in their own district.
 Her critique of his "freeway to nowhere" caught on quickly, and the "Freeway Lady" swung enough votes to win the race.